-3 The Centre is making commendable progress in continuing to monitor, review and enhance its provision.
+3 The Centre is making acceptable progress in continuing to monitor, review and enhance its provision.
 The Centre Head maintains a master list of proposed actions derived from internal reviews such as annual monitoring, and responses to external reviews, including the 2018 Higher Education Review (Embedded Colleges) (HER (EC)).
-The 2018 HER (EC) report made no recommendations or affirmations but identified an area of good practice in the highly personalised approach to learning and teaching that supports individual student needs and achievement.
+The 2018 HER (EC) report made one recommendation that the Centre take steps to secure the continuing availability of learning resources to meet students' needs and identified two area of good practice in the highly personalised approach to learning and teaching that supports individual student needs and achievement and the high quality support given by the Centre that facilitates student progression to a range of appropriate University programmes.